h15200/notes/dataStructures.md

 After the drop, re-shaping the heap again is O(logN) as you swap from the head down each level.

-Total time is O(nLogn), the same as merge sort
+Total time is O(nLogN), the same as merge sort

 ### Sift up/ Sift down

-Important to understand and implmement siftUp / siftDown methods. siftDown is what's used in makeHeap, as well as remove().
+Important to understand and implement siftUp / siftDown methods. siftDown is what's used in makeHeap, as well as remove().
 You compare from the current to the children, swap if necessary, then check the swapped node.

 In siftUp, it is used in insertion.
 You add to the END of the heap,then look to the parent to see if the tree is valid.
 If not, swap, and look the new parent etc..